k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 - Right click the selected column > **Create Search Index From Selected Columns** > select the index type.
 - Open the **Search** tab and populate the **Column Name** and **Type**.

 Note that Fabric Studio does not enable defining more than 63 columns in the same LU table as CDC fields, assuming that all columns are positioned according to 1 to 63 in the LU table.
+This limitation is not valid from release 6.5.4 and on.

 ### Search Field Types